acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 PS:Sorry for the on hover your youtube or google photo profile does not show, probably about img tag but don't touch anything. :)
+PS2:Blacklist though single click domain google.com affect as well gmaps so don't do it.